tlevine/ypotf/docs/interacting.rst

 Subscription requests
 ^^^^^^^^^^^^^^^^^^^^^
 A subscription request is a request for one email address to receive messages that are sent to list members.

+If ypotf was run with the ``--private`` flag, the

-In response to such a request, ypotf sends a confirmation message
+In either case, ypotf sends a confirmation message.
+If the **confirmation process** suceeds, the email address is added to **list members**.

 Messages to the list members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^